corvus-migratorius/cnexporter/README.md

 ## Rationale

 I was frustrated with https://github.com/google/cadvisor, how convoluted and bloated it is (I failed to get some of the simple container metadata from it).
-Also, sadly, https://github.com/prometheus-net/docker_exporter (which provided certain useful container metadata) was decomissioned.
+Also, sadly, https://github.com/prometheus-net/docker_exporter (which provided certain useful container metadata) was decommissioned.

 So I decided to write a dead-simple and lightweight tool that would give me the specific overview metrics that I need in my work.